oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

 This lab assumes you have:

 * Completed the Robot Connection
-* Access to run and manage a Chrome browser
+* Chrome Browser with manage permission

 ## Task 1: Create a Robot